kashenfelter/rp.flm.test/README.md

 ## Overview

-Package companion for the paper *Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes* (Cuesta-Albertos *et al.*, 2017).
+Software companion for the paper *Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes* (Cuesta-Albertos *et al.*, 2017).
 It implements the proposed tests and allows to replicate the empirical results presented.

 ## Install